alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

   * not everyone will cope with english language
 * we are not building a Docker container, nor Ansible, nor Qubes
   * platforms like those are a barrier to entry because "learning curve" apart from any other reason
+  * developers are free to use the content of this document to roll their own platforms

 Todo:
 * screw down ssh access to specific interfaces?